Many games and applications require shared components to be installed on the user's machine before they can successfully run.

 Using common redistributables is very simple.
 Simply head to the Redistributables

-tab which is available under the "Installers" tab in the Steamworks App Admin panel and check the checkboxes for the redistributables which your game or application requires.
+tab which is available under the "Installation" tab in the Steamworks App Admin panel and check the checkboxes for the redistributables which your game or application requires.

 Don't forget to publish your changes when you're done!

-Available redistributables include Microsoft Visual C++, .NET, DirectX 9, and PhysX.
+Available redistributables include Microsoft Visual C++, .NET, DirectX 9, OpenAL, XNA, and PhysX.

 The complete list of redistributables is always available on the Redistributables